 To set this corner cabinet as a Lazy Susan

-Select the Cabinet and click on the Open Object edit button to display the Base Cabinet Specification dialog.
+- Select the Cabinet and click on the Open Object edit button.

-Select the General panel, and under Options - Corner, place a checkmark next to Lazy Susan to indicate a lazy Susan in the cabinet’s label and its appearance in floor plan view.
+- On the General panel of the Cabinet Specification dialog, and under Options, place a check next to Lazy Susan to indicate a lazy susan in the cabinets label and its appearance in floor plan view.

-If you would like the corner cabinet to have a standard front, remove the checkmark from the Diagonal Door checkbox, then click OK on the Base Cabinet Specification dialog.
+- If you would like the corner cabinet to have a standard front, remove the check from the Diagonal Door checkbox, then click OK.